 The exclusion lists allow you to select sites for which the VPN should be enabled and for which — disabled.
 To reach the Exclusions section, tap the second icon from the left at the bottom of the screen.

 There are two modes: in General mode sites from the exclusions list are excluded, and in Selective mode, they will be the only ones where AdGuard VPN works.

 You can add domains (e.g.

 google.com) or subdomains (e.g.

-*.google.com) of websites to the Exclusions in three ways: enter them manually in the app or right from the browser by clicking the Share button and selecting AdGuard VPN in the opened list below.
-You can also add them from built-in lists of services divided by categories.
+*.google.com) of websites to the Exclusions in three ways: enter them manually in the app, or right from the browser by clicking the Share button and selecting AdGuard VPN in the opened list below, or from built-in lists of services divided by categories.

 There are some nuances in manual adding domains.
 For example, if you manually exclude the domain